vorant94/vorant94.github.io/packages/blog/src/content/posts/dart-through-the-eyes-of-a-js-ts-dev.md

 ---
 title: Dart through the eyes of a JS/TS dev
 description: Earlier this year I had an app idea (hopefully I'll write about it too), which led me out from my programmers "homeland", front-end web dev, to another direction.
 Since the idea was an app, I needed to learn mobile dev a little bit.
 I decided to go cross-platform with Dart & Flutter.
-Is is my first experience of somewhat serious programming not in JS/TS and I'd like to share with you what I learned so far
+It is my first experience of somewhat serious programming not in JS/TS and I'd like to share with you what I learned so far
 tags:
   - programming
   - dart